-The workshop will take place in Rostock, Germany on the 2nd and 3rd September 2021.
+The workshop will take place in Rostock, Germany on the 1st - 2nd September 2022.

 The first edition of the workshop in 2019 was very well received and it was collectively requested and decided that we should host the workshop again.
 We received a lot of feedback from participants last year and we will try to realize it as good as possible in order to further improve the experience and the exchange of knowledge.
 The last year’s attendee and speaker list consisted of people from all over Europe (Germany, UK, Italy, Austria and Switzerland), please see Figure 2.
 Also, some members of the SIG 37 have already participated in the workshop 2019, as Prof. Hendrik Wurm, Ben Torner and Lucas Konnigk from the Institute of Turbomachinery, University of Rostock, and Lutz Pauli, who is a research associate of Prof. Marek Behr, CATS, RWTH Aachen.

 One highlight of the last year’s workshop was a presentation of the leading speaker: Dr. Katharine Fraser from the University of Barth, UK, who is a luminary in the field of numerical blood damage assessment in blood pumps.
 For this year’s workshop, it is planned to invite Dr. Fraser as leading speaker again and also further leading researchers in the field of »flow-induced blood damage in rotating systems« like Prof. Ulrich Kertzscher from the Charité Berlin, Germany or Dr. Filippo Consolo from the Politecnico di Milano, Italy.